-Inappropriate Sexual Behavior (Awareness, Communication)
+Sexual Misconduct (Awareness, Communication)

-Inappropriate sexual behavior between consenting participants often elicits feelings of anxiety, embarrassment, or unease to others around them and is a disruption to the community.
-Inappropriate sexual behavior includes but is not limited to obscene gesturing, verbal conduct or communication of a sexual nature, inappropriate touching, request for sexual favors, exposing body parts, sexual activity of any kind on school grounds.
+Inappropriate sexual behavior includes but is not limited to obscene gesturing, verbal conduct or communication of a sexual nature, inappropriate touching, request for sexual favors, exposing body parts, sexual activity of any kind on school grounds, including but not limited to: buses, performances, dances, before and after school activities, and off campus school sponsored events/activities.
 Please see the section on Consent in the School Climate and Culture Section.